opensearch-project/project-website/_posts/2024-05-01-develop-guideline-multiple-data-source-in-opensearch-and-plugins.md

 title: "Developer guide: Integrating multiple data sources using OpenSearch Dashboards and plugins"
 authors:
  - zhyuanqi
-date: 2024-05-01
+date: 2024-05-21
 categories:
  - technical-post
-meta_keyword: Discover seamless strategies for consolidating diverse data streams into visually compelling dashboards with our comprehensive guide on integrating multiple data sources using powerful dashboard plugins.
+meta_keyword: multiple data sources in OpenSearch, OpenSearch Dashboards plugins, using multiple data sources
-meta_description: This blog provides a guideline on how to integrate multiple data sources with Dashboards plugins
+meta_description: Leverage this comprehensive guide to learn how you can integrate multiple multiple data sources in OpenSearch to create visually compelling dashboards using plugins.
 ---

 OpenSearch introduced support for multiple data sources starting from version 2.4, allowing users to explore, visualize, and manage data from self-managed clusters and Amazon OpenSearch Service.
 In version 2.14, OpenSearch Dashboards plugins have been integrated to support multiple data sources.
 Users can now access data from remote clusters within OpenSearch Dashboards core and its plugins, expanding the range of available data sources.
 For a list of supported plugins, refer to [List of supported plugins/features](list-of-supported-pluginsfeatures).